sneilan/stock-exchange/README.md

 ```

 ## Test
-Test with
 ```
 docker compose run -it core /app/test
 ```

 Will run all tests automatically.

 ## TODO
-There's a lot to do in creating a low-latency stock exchange from the ground up that's fast and
+There's a lot (to do)[https://github.com/sneilan/stock-exchange/issues] in creating a low-latency stock exchange from the ground up.

 ```
 [ ] Market data
 [ ] Cancel trades